eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/negotiation/contract.negotiation.protocol.md

 an [=Agreement=] has been finalized and the associated [=Dataset=] is accessible.
 The state machine is transitioned to the `FINALIZED` state.

-- Other event types may be defined in the future.
+- Other event types MAY be defined in the future.

 - A [=Consumer=] MUST respond with an error if the [=Agreement=] cannot be validated or is incorrect.